datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 The list is known for its use in [AN3.65 Kalama Sutta](https://suttacentral.net/an3.65/en/sujato), _"Please, Kālāmas, don’t go by..."_

-Come, Kālāmas, do not go by oral tradition, by lineage of teaching, by hearsay, by a collection of scriptures, by logical reasoning, by inferential reasoning, by reasoned cogitation, by the acceptance of a view after pondering it, by the seeming competence of a speaker, or because you think: ‘The ascetic is our guru.’

-Please, Kālāmas, don’t go by oral transmission, don’t go by lineage, don’t go by testament, don’t go by canonical authority, don’t rely on logic, don’t rely on inference, don’t go by reasoned contemplation, don’t go by the acceptance of a view after consideration, don’t go by the appearance of competence, and don’t think ‘The ascetic is our respected teacher.’

-“Kālāmas, do not go by hearsay.
-Do not go by tradition.
-Do not go by what seems appropriate.
-Do not go by scriptural authority.
-Do not go by thought.
-Do not go by inference.
-Do not go by logic.
-Do not go by personal preference.
-Do not go by a teacher‘s semblance of competence.
-Do not go by the thought ‘This contemplative is our teacher.’

 | English | Pali | Notes |
 | :-- | :-- | :-- |
 | _anussava_ | oral tradition, oral transmission | &nbsp; |